 The Psychological Effects

 The effects of a continued lockdown aren’t just financial or economical; there’s a psychological aftermath too.
-Experts have already weighed in on the possible psychological consequences of a lockdown—what can go wrong when people are nestled up for too long in their homes.
+Experts have already weighed in on the possible psychological consequences of a lockdown—what can go wrong when people are confined for too long in their homes.

 Humans are, after all, social animals: our survival and progression as a race are in part due to our ability to form groups and live together.
 We grow together—not when we’re separated from each other.
 Divided we fall.
 It’s being called the world’s biggest psychological experiment for a reason.